matatk/agrip/ldl/tutorial.md

 ## Test maps

-The tutorial files (*tut\*.xml* are also provided for your reference and are available from the AudioQuake Launcher.
+The tutorial files (*tut*\**.xml*) are also provided for your reference and are available from the *AudioQuake* launcher.

-If you check out the code from the repository, you will find various test maps (*test_0\*_\*.xml* files) that provide some examples on how to use the system.
+If you check out the code from the repository, you will find various test maps (*test_*\**_*\**.xml* files) that provide some examples on how to use the system.
 The number in the name indicates which layer of the system the map is written for (remember earlier we discussed that LDL is composed of a number of layers).
 The layer "05" maps because the lower levels rely on absolute coordinates.

 ## List of entities

-This list is also available on most *Quake* mapping websites, such as "*Quake* MAP Specs".
+This list is also available on most *Quake* mapping websites, such as [*Quake* MAP Specs](http://www.gamers.org/dEngine/quake/QDP/qmapspec.html).
 Please note that most, but not all, entities are supported by the current release of LDL.

 * **air\_bubbles**
     Rising bubbles